Encyclopedia

 Poekilopleuron

-“`html Poekilopleuron: Profile of a Prehistoric Giant Poekilopleuron Poekilopleuron (POH-ee-KILL-oh-PLOOR-on; “varied rib”) is a genus of large theropod dinosaur that lived during the Middle Jurassic period, approximately 168 to 166 million years ago (Bathonian stage), in what is now Normandy, France.
-The name, given by paleontologist Jacques Amand Eudes-Deslongchamps in 1838, refers to the different
+Poekilopleuron: Profile of a Prehistoric Giant Poekilopleuron Poekilopleuron (POH-ee-KILL-oh-PLOOR-on; “varied rib”) is a genus of large theropod dinosaur that lived during the Middle Jurassic period, approximately 168 to 166 million years ago (Bathonian stage), in what is now Normandy, France.
+The name, given by paleontologist Jacques Amand Eudes-Deslongchamps in 1838, refers to the different shapes

 Poekilopleuron Read Post »